Nico Evers-Swindell

 Nico Thomas Evers-Swindell is a New Zealand actor who portrayed Prince William in the 2011 Lifetime original film William & Kate.
 Previous roles include minor appearances in the 2010 film Edge of Darkness and the television crime drama Law & Order.
 He is a cousin of twice gold-winning Olympic rowing champions Caroline and Georgina Evers-Swindell.

-He studied at Victoria University of Wellington, from where he graduated with a Bachelor of Commerce and Administration and a Bachelor of Laws in 2003.
+He studied at Victoria University of Wellington, from where he graduated with a Bachelor of Commerce and Administration and Bachelor of Laws in 2003.

 In 2011, Evers-Swindell married American actress Megan Ferguson.
 He played Prince Kenneth on the series Grimm.